 True, we don’t know for sure.
 Practically though, think about the Cave Man that lived in North Carolina or central to northern Europe from September to May, what carbohydrate would a pregnant woman find?
 They had to be ketotic.

-We have utilized ketotic diet in our pregnant patients with success but don’t claim to have a scientific series and to my knowledge there is no such research in existence.
+In my practice, we have utilized ketotic diet in our pregnant patients with success but don’t claim to have a scientific series and to my knowledge there is no such research in existence.
 We recommend it to our patients regularly and support patients who want to continue.

 If the adult brain is better served by ketones, so should be the fetal brain?
 Blood sugars in the mother and hence in the fetus remain consistently normal and stable throughout the pregnancy.